Development evaluation

 Who evaluates and what is evaluated?

-The Development Evaluation Unit of the MFA is responsible for commissioning large-scale evaluations of strategic relevance, which may cover policy priorities, themes or country programmes.
+The Development Evaluation Unit of the Ministry for Foreign Affairs is responsible for commissioning large-scale evaluations of strategic relevance, which may cover policy priorities, themes or country programmes.
 Reporting directly to the Under-Secretary of State for Development Policy, Evaluation Unit is independent of the units and departments in charge of implementing development cooperation and making policy decisions.

 The evaluations are assigned to independent experts.